seanrreid/ccs_curriculim_hub/docs/cohorts/cohort19/lectures/week6/day4/EXERCISES.md

 ---
-title: Class Survey, pt 2
+title: Revenge of the Magic 8 Ball!!
 sidebar_label: Exercises
 sidebar_position: 2
 ---

 <!-- markdownlint-disable no-inline-html no-trailing-punctuation -->

-## Project Overview - Revenge of the Magic 8 Ball!!
+## Project Overview

 - It's like Magic 8 Ball, but with an API!
 - Write an API to return responses to a user's questions